Active Multi-Object Exploration and Recognition via Tactile Whiskers: Autonomous Tactile Exploration

 Hopf oscillator is used to generate a forward propagation path along the object contour.
 For a given central point $\mathbf{x}_c^{i} = (x_c^i, y_c^i)$, The dynamic equation of the Hopf oscillator in a Cartesian coordinate is described as Eq.~(\ref{eq:hopf}).

-Where $\mathbf{x}_s = (x_s, y_s)$ is the sensor's position in Cartesian coordinates. and $f_H$ is the oscillatory frequency.
-When a contact event occurs, the algorithm changes the tooltip (where the sensor is mounted on) velocity direction, in such a way that it causes a ``bouncing off'' effect.
-This is implemented by updating the central point from $\mathbf{x}_c^i$ to $\mathbf{x}_c^{i+1}$ according to Eq.~(\ref{eq:hopf_contact1}) for a binary touch sensor:
+Where $\mathbf{x}_s = (x_s, y_s)$ is the sensor's position in Cartesian coordinates. $f_H$ is the oscillatory frequency. {\revcolor{red}$\gamma$ is a gain parameter which regulates the spiral motion to be within a circle of radius $r_H$.} When a contact event occurs, the algorithm changes the tooltip (where the sensor is mounted on) velocity direction, in such a way that it causes a ``bouncing off'' effect.
+This is implemented by updating the central point from $\mathbf{x}_c^i$ to $\mathbf{x}_c^{i+1}$ according to Eq.~(\ref{eq:hopf_contact1}) {\revcolor{red}for a binary touch sensor (even for a single whisker).}

-Alternatively, if contact direction vector $\mathbf{c} \in \mathbb{R}^2$ is observable, the central point can also be calculated by Eq.~(\ref{eq:hopf_contact2}), which can reduce the variance in the interval distances between contact points.

-Once breaking contact with the object, the tooltip will move in a spiral motion pattern defined by Eq.~(\ref{eq:hopf}) (refer to Fig.~\ref{fig:hopf_illustration}) until the next contact event occurs.